 There will be approximately 6-8 written assignments.
 In addition, there will be 3-4 programming projects on Unix/Linux machines.
 In the programming assignments, students will intensively use system calls, implement multiple concurrent processes, interprocess communication in a UNIX/Linux environment.

-There will be one midterm exam and one final exam.
+There will be one midterm exam and one final exam, through online tool Respondus Lockdown browser and Black Board.

 7. Grading: